apache/celeborn/docs/monitoring.md

   - namespace=worker
     - CommitFilesTime
-      - The time for a worker to flush and close files related to specified shuffle.
+      - The time for a worker to flush buffers and close files related to specified shuffle.
     - ReserveSlotsTime
-      - The time for a worker to reserve slots for specified shuffle.
     - FlushDataTime
       - The time for a worker to write a buffer which is 256KB by default to storage.
     - OpenStreamTime
       - The time for a worker to process openStream RPC and return StreamHandle.
     - FetchChunkTime
-      - The time for a worker to fetch a chunk which is 8MB by default from a shuffle partition.
+      - The time for a worker to fetch a chunk which is 8MB by default from a reduced partition.
     - MasterPushDataTime
       - The time for a worker to handle a pushData RPC sent from a celeborn client.
     - SlavePushDataTime